DengpanFu/LUPerson-NL/LUP-NL/README.md

-# The Process to build LUPerson
+# The Process to build LUPerson-NL

 All the videos' YouTube key can be found at [vnames.txt](https://drive.google.com/file/d/19XPcO61QGrcNcqYE1pRZ1Hk3Z4CNu-6X/view?usp=sharing)